Deltares/GEOLib/docs/community/tutorial_dstability.rst

     )

-3. We can then create a :class:`~geolib.soils.Soil` and add it to the model.
+1. We can then create a :class:`~geolib.soils.Soil` and add it to the model.
 Refer to :ref:`soil_tut` for more information.

 .. code-block:: python

+    from geolib.soils.soil import Soil

     # add soil
     soil = Soil()